 Individual arrival by car to Trogir or by plane to Split airport, which is about 5 km/3 mi. away from the harbour of Trogir.
 After check in on the motor yacht (from 2:30 pm) the first short cruise starts around 3 pm from Trogir to the Island of Šolta.
 On the way we have the opportunity to take a refreshing swim from the boat.
 The first night is spent on the Island of Šolta.

 We go on a morning crossing to Hvar Island with its island capital Hvar town.
 After arrival we take a city tour across the large Renaissance Square which is surrounded by the cathedral and many late gothic palaces.
 There we hike to the Spanish fortress that towers above the town.
 From here we have a fabulous view onto the city and the surrounding islands.
-At about noon our boat takes us to Komiža on the island of Vis, which was already colonized by the Greeks and is the most remote inhabited island from the Dalmatian mainland.
-Grap the opportunity to take a refreshing swim from the boat.
-Ashore at Komiža our tour guide will take you on a nice guided group walk in the afternoon.
-Overnight stay at Komiža
+At about noon our boat takes us to Vis town, on the island of Vis, which was already colonised by the Greeks and is the most remote inhabited island across from the Dalmatian mainland.
+Grab the opportunity to take a refreshing swim from the boat.
+Ashore at Vis our tour guide will take us on a nice guided group walk in the afternoon to the fortress of St. George which played an important role in the maritime history of the island.
+Overnight stay at Vis.

 Early in the morning crossing to Račišće on the island of Korčula.
 An afternoon cycle tour takes us eventually to the same island capital.
 We take a little tour through the town to see the highlights: St Mark’s Cathedral where we can admire the famous altarpiece by Jacopo Tintoretto.
 The alleged birthplace of explorer Marco Polo is worth a visit as well.
 There is also a magnificent view from the tower of the house onto the sea.
 After an out-of-town dinner the evening is spent in the bustling port town Korčula.

-We go on a morning crossing to Stari Grad situated on the north side of Hvar Island.
-The old town of Stari Grad has become a Mecca for artists and art lovers.
+We go on a morning crossing to Stari Grad situated on the north side of Hvar island.
 After a crossing including a swim break and lunch on board we cycle nicely from Stari Grad to Jelsa.
 Around 5:30 pm we enter the boat and leave for our overnight stay close to Brač.
 Let the evening fade away anchoring with a lovely Captains dinner.

 After breakfast disembarkation until 9 am and individual trip home or extended stay in Croatia.